DawnFreeze/DeviceTracker/README.md

 ## Application

-This system utilizes an application built and compiled with Flutter that allows trust-based device check-in/check-out based on a unique pin attributed to a single user and housed in a Dynamo database.
+This system utilizes an application built and compiled with Flutter that allows trust-based device check-in/check-out dependent on a unique pin attributed to a single user and housed in a Dynamo database.
 This pin is used to assign all actions performed within a given session to a single, authorized user. <br/>

 Actions offered within the apps:
-> - Check-out Device: submit an object containing the authorized users identity attribute and a device code
+> - Check-out Device: Provide details of current device status and usage.
+On submission, pass an object containing the authorized users identity attribute and a device code, and update the bd with the new details + toggle in-use status.
-> - Check-in Device: Remove the 'in-use' attribute and move the current user to the status of previous user
+> - Check-in Device: Provide device details containing the current user, and confirm clearing allocation details.
+On submission, pass an object containing the authorized users identity attribute and a device code, and update the bd by clearing all allocation details + toggle in-use status.

 Application flow chart: